 DEPTH FREQ - Alters the center frequency of the amp's DEPTH control.
-This parameter defaults to an appropriate value whenever you change the amp TYPE, but it can then be changed as desired.
+This parameter defaults to an appropriate value whenever you change the amp TYPE, but can then be changed as desired.

-GRID MODELLING - Enables or disables grid modeling in the virtual power amp tubes.
-Turning this to OFF can reduce subjectively undesirable distortion.
+GRID MODELING - Enables or disables grid modeling in the virtual preamp and power amp tubes.
+Turning this to OFF can reduce certain types of subjectively undesirable distortion.